chengji253/Multiple-fixed-wing-UAVs-flight-simulation-platform/README.md

 Open the uavShow/mavsim_show.slx file, simply add a few boxes and then just connect them.

-For example, if you want to add the sixth uav, add four boxes: x6, time, path6, waypoints6, and then line them up behind each other.
+For example, if you want to add the sixth uav, add four boxes: x6, time, path6, waypoints6, and then line them up down behind.

 ![avatar](picture/3.png)